amchii/encryptpy/README.md

    but this can be rewrite to `f = staticmethod(some_decorator(f))`, it's ok.

 If you have some code like the above, you can refactor or just ignore them, it is safe enough for most projects.

+**2022.08.10 UPDATE:** It seems that the first two defects have been resolved.